projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

 ---

 ### TL;DR
-1. select or create a Project in the Google Cloud console
+1. select a Project in the Google Cloud console, install gcloud and kubectl
-2. install the gcloud CLI and kubectl
+2. create a GKE cluster
-3. create a GKE cluster
+3. configure credentials to target the GKE cluster from kubectl
-4. configure credentials to target the GKE cluster from kubectl
+4. remove the CPU request limit for containers in the new cluster
 5. install helm
-6. install riff on the GKE cluster using a helm chart
+6. install kafka and riff on the GKE cluster using helm charts
 7. install Docker and create a Docker ID
 8. build one of the sample functions
 9. apply the function and topic resource definitions to Kubernetes